aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 When an AWS Transfer Family custom identity provider authenticates a user, it returns all session setup properties such as the `HomeDirectoryDetails`, `Role`, and `PosixProfile` .
 To maximize the flexibility, most of these values can be specified in the user record, identity provider record.
 Values can also be retrieved from some identity providers (i.e. the LDAP module supports retrieving `Uid` and `Gid` attributes).
 When a value is contained in multiple locations, there is an ordered inheritance/priority to merge the final values together.
 Below is the inheritance order, with 1 being the highest priority:

 1. Values returned by the identity provider.
+    > [!NOTE]

-    **Note:** Each identity provider module is responsible for the logic to apply/override values.
+    > Each identity provider module is responsible for the logic to apply/override values.
 2. Values in `config` field of the user record `users` table
 3. values in the `config` of the identity provider record in the `identity_providers` table